 Sustainability ideally means meeting the needs of the present generation using the resources that are available without bothering the future generations to come.
 It can also be defined as an integration of 3 pillars of social, economic and environmental columns.
-Under this concept, people look for an approach that is equally balanced with long term profitability, maximum environmental care, and social responsibilities.
+Under this concept, people look for an approach that is equally balanced with long term profitability, maximum environmental care, reducing environmental impact, and increasing social responsibilities.
 If any of these three pillars is weak, then the whole system will be unsustainable on the whole.
 The goal of these three pillars is to bring sustainability to the world.

 Most of the organizations at the international level only focus on any one of the pillars at a time.
 This leaves a space.
 No Organization is concentrating on working on all the three pillars of sustainability simultaneously.
 However, according to a report during the great recession in 2008, it has been observed that the weakness in the environmental pillar will weaken the other two pillars as well.
 Thus environment is an integral part of the three pillars.

-Many nations are imposing strict laws and regulations on the protection of the environment.
+Many nations are imposing strict laws and regulations for environmental protection.
 Social pillar is vital too.
-If a war or a high level of poverty breaks out in the nation, then the environmental sustainability will receive no attention.
-Therefore, a solution for all the entire suitability problems should include all the three pillars.
+If a war or a high level of poverty breaks out in the nation, then the environment will receive no attention.
+Therefore, a solution for all the entire suitability problems should include all the three pillars of corporate sustainability.

 To explain the three pillars of sustainability, we require a system diagram.
 The biosphere is the largest system where we live.
 It is composed of the human system which is again subdivided into economic and social systems.
 The people from the social subsystem work together under a government to optimize the economic output of the system.

 Environmental sustainability occupies the highest priority.
 If the environmental capacity lowers down, the goods delivered by the social system will also be lowered, thus affecting the economic system produced and reducing the standard of living.

 - Sustainable Development Goals by United Nations

 - Types of environmental degradation